Pension and retirement assets

 employees can contribute income, while employers may match contributions.
 It is named after the section of the Internal Revenue Code which controls this kind of plan.

 There are two basic types of 401(k) plans, traditional 401(k) and Roth 401(k).
-The main difference is how they're taxed.
-In traditional 401(k), you contribute money ‘pre-tax’, which means the money your contribute reduces your taxable income, and you pay less income tax now.
-When you take the money out, you have to pay tax on the withdrawals.
+The main difference is how they’re taxed.
+In traditional 401(k), you contribute money ‘pre-tax’, which means the money your contribute reduces your taxable income, and you pay less income tax

-Employee contributions to Roth 401(k)s are made with after-tax income: you contribute money to the plan every paycheck, but you don’t get a reduction in your taxable income now.
-However, when you take the money out, you do not pay taxes on it.
+money to the plan every paycheck, but you don’t get a reduction in your taxable income now.

 In divorce, both traditional and Roth 401(k) plans are treated about the same.
 You will need a QDRO to divide up the 401(k).
 If the QDRO is done correctly, you will avoid some very expensive tax problems.